apooyadv/Insightica-Learning-Repo/README.md

     *   **SSRN (Social Science Research Network):** Search for research papers related to stock trading strategies, market anomalies, and behavioral finance.
 (Highly technical, but useful for advanced learners).

 ---

-**Note:** This is a starting point.
-You can expand each section with more specific resources, examples, and tutorials.
-Good luck!